zowe/zowe.github.io/README.md

 ## Governance

-Committers to this repo are defined in the [COMMITTERS.md](COMMITTERS.md) file.
+Committers to this repo are defined in the [COMMITTERS.csv](COMMITTERS.csv) file.
 You can request to the committers to become a committer after having successful commits to this repo.
 Committers are approved by an affirmative vote of the majority of committers.

 # Questions and feedback